A few of my books.

 I was born and brought up in Mexia (that's pronounced Muh-HAY-uh by the natives), Texas.
 The town's most famous former citizen is Anna Nicole Smith, whom my brother taught in biology class when she was in the ninth grade.
 I've always lived in small Texas towns, unless you count Austin as a large town.
 It wasn't so large when I lived there, though.
 I attended The University of Texas at Austin for many, many years.
 My wife (the lovely Judy) says that I would never have left grad school if she hadn't forced me to get out and get a real job.
 I eventually earned my Ph.D. there, writing a dissertation on the hardboiled detective novel, and thereby putting my mystery-reading habit to good use.
 Before that, I'd gotten my M.A. at the University of North Texas (in Denton), and afterward I taught English at Howard Payne University for twelve years.
 Then I moved to scenic Alvin, Texas, where until 2002 I was the Chair of the Division of English and Fine Arts.
 I retired in August 2002 to become a either a full-time writer or a part-time bum.
 Take your pick.

 I also write about a couple of college English teachers.
 Carl Burns teaches at a four-year school and is a reluctant amateur sleuth who, according to one reader's complaint, frequently gets beaten up by women.
 He works at a small denominational college, and his latest case can be found in . . . a Dangerous Thing.
 Sally Good is the chair of the English Department at a community college near the Texas Gulf Coast.
 She's also a reluctant amateur sleuth, but nobody beats her up.
 Check her out in A Knife in the Back.
-This fall, Sally returns in A Bond With Death.

 And then there's my private-eye steries.
 Truman Smith operates on Galveston Island, not far from Houston.
 The first book in the series was nominated for a Shamus Award by the Private-Eye Writers of America, but to date no one has had the wisdom ot publish the books in paperback, and the series is out of print.
-It'll return in 2005, thanks to PointBlank Press.

 But wait!
 There's more!
 Yes, I write nonseries books, too.
 In the mystery field, there's The Texas Capitol Murders in which you get murder, politics, and a bunch of pretty odd characters, some of whom aren't even Texas legislators.
 Blood Marks is my venture into serial killerdom, and it's completely different from anything else I've ever written.
 It's bloody and violent and the reviewers (even Kirkus!) loved it.
 Probably my best-selling book.